Frank Damrosch Jr.

 Frank Damrosch Jr. (November 30, 1888 – April 15, 1966) was an American Episcopal priest, author, and writer.
 Damrosch, the son of noted composer Frank Damrosch, served as a leader of the Anglo-Catholicism movement in the U.S. He also authored three books and penned articles for church magazines.
 Taking after his father, Damrosch often lectured on music at community clubs.

 Early life, education, and career launch

 Damrosch was born in New York City.
 He graduated from Morristown School (now Morristown-Beard School) in Morristown, New Jersey in 1906.
 Damrosch then studied at Yale University in New Haven, Connecticut (1906-1909) and the General Theological Seminary in Manhattan (1910-1911).

 In 1913, Damrosch completed his Bachelor of Divinity degree at Berkeley Divinity School.
-After graduation and ordination to the priesthood, he moved to Peekskill, New York to study under Rev. C. W. Douglas.
+After graduation and ordination to the priesthood, he moved to Peekskill, New York to study under the Rev. Charles Winfred Douglas.
 Damrosch also worked as Douglas' assistant and personal secretary.